sigstore/cosign/specs/dotsigstore_bundle/verification_flows.md

 ## Notes on verification

 The `cosign verify-blob` command already accepts a set of parameters that are related to this extended bundle proposal.
-Some reasoning on potential changes to the parameters:
+Some proposed changes to the parameters:

 | Command | Description |
 |---------|-------------|